 13 stakeholder submissions were received in response to the review’s discussion paper and can be found below.

 Technical working group

-The Commission is convening a technical working group to provide feedback on policy options under development.
+The Commission convened a technical working group on 16 August 2019 to provide feedback on policy options under development.
 The group included representatives from the South Australian government and network businesses, the AER and AEMO, consumer representatives as well as industry representatives nominated by the Clean Energy Council, Australian Energy Council and Energy Networks Australia.
-The first meeting will be held on 16 August 2019.
-Minutes of the meeting can be found below.
+The technical working group met on 16 August 2019.
+Meeting minutes are available below.